zincio/apidocs/source/includes/_addax.md

 creating and managing their own Amazon accounts.
 Instead, users of a Managed Account can fund a balance with Zinc using PayPal or wire transfer, which Zinc will then debit to place orders on your behalf.

-Managed accounts are currently available for Amazon and Amazon UK.
+Managed accounts are currently available for Amazon.com only.

-Zinc Managed Accounts are currently available by invite only.
-Please contact
-<sales@zinc.io> and mention Managed Accounts.
-You can also contact this address if
-you need more information to determine if Managed Accounts are right for you.

 ## Funding your account